CheViana/network-calls-stats/tutorial.md

 Request end hook uses `trace_config_ctx.request_start` value to compute total time request took. `trace_config_ctx.request_start` is set in request start hook.

 `params` argument in `on_request_end` is `aiohttp.TraceRequestEndParams` and as such has `url` property. `url` property is of `yarl.URL` type. `params.url.raw_host` returns domain of URL which was requested.
-Domain is sent as tag for metric, and this makes it possible to plot separate lines for request execution time for requests to different domains.
+Domain is sent as tag for metric, and this makes it possible to plot separate lines for different URLs.

 ### Main thing